Turbulence revealed by wavelet transform: power spectrum and intermittency for the velocity field of the cosmic baryonic fluid: Results

+We observe that the energy spectra for the five density environments are quite similar, differing only in the peak position and the amplitude of the spectra.
+Turbulence can emerge in a dark matter void for the following reasons: (1) Even in a dark matter void, there still contains a large amount of baryonic matter, as can be seen from the baryon fraction verse dark matter density in Figure-7 of \citet{Yang2020}.
+(2) Mathematically, when Reynolds number is sufficiently large, say ${\rm Re} > 5000$, the solutions of the hydrodynamical equations will be turbulent.
+Since the viscosity in the cosmic baryonic fluid is very low, TNG employs the moving-mesh code AREPO to solve the cosmological, gravo-magnetohydrodynamical equations, disregarding viscosity.
+Hence, it is not difficult for a flow with low viscosity develops into turbulence even in low density regions.

 In Figure~\ref{fig:TNG50_envwps_Delta}, we show the $z$-evolution of the env-dependent energy spectra and the spectral ratios $\tilde{Q}(k,\Delta_i)$ for TNG50 data from the three environments $\Delta_0$, $\Delta_2$ and $\Delta_4$ respectively.
 In $k < k_{\rm S-peak}$, all env-dependent spectra grow slightly from $z=4$ to $2$, but are significantly enhanced from $z=2$ to $1$, and the spectra remain almost unchanged from $z=1$ to $0$.
 In $k > k_{\rm S-peak}$, these energy spectra are also enhanced from $z=2$ to $1$, but the enhancement is less than for $k < k_{\rm S-peak}$.
-From $z=4$ to $z=0$, both the peak scales of the spectra and the transition scales increase, while the peak scales of $\tilde{Q}(k, \Delta_i)$ decrease, and thus the inertial ranges increase with decreasing redshift.
+From $z=4$ to $z=0$, both the peak scales of the spectra and the transition scales increase, while the peak scales of $\tilde{Q}(k, \Delta_i)$ decrease.
+It can be seen that, for all the environments, the transition scales increase as the redshift decreases.
+Also, the exponents of all the spectra at small scales become less steep with decreasing redshift.
 In general, the $z$-evolution of the env-dependent energy spectra and spectral ratios is similar to the $z$-evolution of the global energy spectra and spectral ratios in Figure~\ref{fig:TNG50_velocity_globalwps_z0_4}.